uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 Number of layers of overlapping features that will be picked.
 Useful in cases where features overlap.

+#### `pickingLineWidthExtraPixels` (Number, optional)

+- Default: `0`

+Additional line width in pixels used for picking.
+Can be useful when `EditableGeojsonLayer` is over a deck.gl layer and precise picking is problematic, and when usage of `pickingDepth` introduces performance issues.

 ### Sub Layers

 `EditableGeoJsonLayer` renders the following sub-layers: